 - 6.3.1 Accelerate implementation of the Chinatown Economic Revitalization Strategy's (CERS) three strategic directions: - 1.
 Thriving Business District - 2.
 Historic Neighbourhood Revitalization - 3.
-Vibrant Public Spaces - 6.3.2 Retain the predominant retail and commercial character with tourist- and resident-oriented goods and services, restaurants, and offices through economic revitalization. - Continue working with the Vancouver Chinatown Business Improvement Association, Vancouver Chinatown Merchants Association, and VEC to implement the Chinatown Economic Revitalization Strategy. - Develop a vibrant night time lighting (including neon) and signage strategy reflective of the area's rich history and informed by contemporary energy efficient technology. - Examine zoning and development recommendations that may arise from this work (i.e. maximum frontages or floor areas for certain uses to support and retain small, local businesses). - 6.3.3 Encourage residential intensification through compatible new mixed-use development, while reinforcing the existing scale and character of the area. - Support rehabilitation of heritage buildings including Chinatown Society Heritage Buildings and residential (SRO) hotels. - Encourage new development with a wide range of housing types, including social housing and secure market rental housing, with a focus on seniors housing as well as market sale and affordable homeownership options. - Facilitate development of small frontage lots (less than 75 feet) by modifying the Parking Bylaw to provide tools to reduce the amount of parking required on site. - Consider rezoning applications in specific areas as identified through the Historic Area Height Review and in the Rezoning Policy for Chinatown South (HA-1A) in support of public benefits. - 6.3.4 Pursue the rehabilitation of the heritage buildings owned by Chinatown family and benevolent associations (Chinatown Society Heritage Buildings), as community and cultural anchors critical to the authentic revitalization of Chinatown. - Establish a grant program to assist the Chinatown Society Heritage Buildings with the development of rehabilitation plans and with capital upgrades. - Work with the Chinatown Society Heritage Building Association to develop a robust rehabilitation strategy, including new tools and incentives, leveraging partnerships and fundraising, and facilitating and supporting the implementation of building rehabilitation plans. - 6.3.5 Support strategic public realm improvements to enhance and improve public realm quality and amenities and create vibrant public places.
+Vibrant Public Spaces - 6.3.2 Retain the predominant retail and commercial character with tourist- and resident-oriented goods and services, restaurants, and offices through economic revitalization. - Continue working with the Vancouver Chinatown Business Improvement Association, Vancouver Chinatown Merchants Association, and VEC to implement the Chinatown Economic Revitalization Strategy. - Develop a vibrant night time lighting (including neon) and signage strategy reflective of the area's rich history and informed by contemporary energy efficient technology. - Examine zoning and development recommendations that may arise from this work (i.e. maximum frontages or floor areas for certain uses to support and retain small, local businesses). - 6.3.3 Encourage residential intensification through compatible new mixed-use development, while reinforcing the existing scale and character of the area. - Support rehabilitation of heritage buildings including Chinatown Society Heritage Buildings and residential (SRO) hotels. - Encourage new development with a wide range of housing types, including social housing and secure market rental housing, with a focus on seniors housing as well as market sale and affordable home ownership options.

+- Facilitate development of small frontage lots (less than 75 feet) by modifying the Parking By-law to provide tools to reduce the amount of parking required on site. - 6.3.4 Pursue the rehabilitation of the heritage buildings owned by Chinatown family and benevolent associations (Chinatown Society Heritage Buildings), as community and cultural anchors critical to the authentic revitalization of Chinatown. - Establish a grant program to assist the Chinatown Society Heritage Buildings with the development of rehabilitation plans and with capital upgrades. - Work with the Chinatown Society Heritage Building Association to develop a robust rehabilitation strategy, including new tools and incentives, leveraging partnerships and fundraising, and facilitating and supporting the implementation of building rehabilitation plans. - 6.3.5 Support strategic public realm improvements to enhance and improve public realm quality and amenities and create vibrant public places. - Encourage the revitalization of laneways through community-led temporary installations and development opportunities, including lighting and active uses, while ensuring the lanes continue to function for services.

-- Encourage the revitalization of laneways through community-led temporary installations and development opportunities, including lighting and active uses, while ensuring the lanes continue to function for services. - Pursue completion of the Silk Road wayfinding and public realm initiative by introducing greater connectivity, pedestrian and interpretive amenity while improving comfort and safety. - Extend and develop special signage programs to support storefront improvements, such as awning replacement, neon lighting, and activation of vacant storefronts. - Seek to improve walking and cycling connections to commercial areas and to other neighbourhood areas. - 6.3.6 Provide strategic support to the community towards the retention and enhancement of key cultural anchors including the Dr. Sun Yat-Sen Classical Chinese Garden, the Chinese Cultural Centre of Greater Vancouver including their museum and archives, as well as the Chinatown Society Heritage buildings.
+- Pursue completion of the Silk Road wayfinding and public realm initiative by introducing greater connectivity, pedestrian and interpretive amenity while improving comfort and safety. - Extend and develop special signage programs to support storefront improvements, such as awning replacement, neon lighting, and activation of vacant storefronts. - Seek to improve walking and cycling connections to commercial areas and to other neighbourhood areas. - 6.3.6 Provide strategic support to the community towards the retention and enhancement of key cultural anchors including the Dr. Sun Yat-Sen Classical Chinese Garden, the Chinese Cultural Centre of Greater Vancouver including their museum and archives, as well as the Chinatown Society Heritage buildings.